-There is an extremely limited private market in the territory with private homes making up only one-fifth of Nunavut dwellings.
-Most private developers primarily respond to government tenders, or initiate new development that has the prospect of long-term government leases.
-The cost of transporting materials, obtaining developed land, and constructing and maintaining housing stock, makes building on speculation too risky for many private sector developers.
+The territory has an extremely limited private market, with private homes making up only one-fifth of Nunavut dwellings.
+Most private developers primarily respond to government tenders or initiate new development with the prospect of long-term government leases.
+The cost of transporting materials, obtaining developed land, and constructing and maintaining housing stock, makes building on speculation toorisky for many private sector developers.